-In 1990, CARB adopted the low-emission vehicle (LEV) program, a long-term strategy to reduce air pollution from mobile sources through the gradual introduction of LEVs.
-Included in the LEV program is the ZEV mandate, which sets production requirements for ZEVs in future years.
+In 1990, CARB adopted the Low Emission Vehicle (LEV) Program, a long-term strategy to reduce air pollution from mobile sources through the gradual introduction of low emission vehicles.
+Included in the LEV Program is the ZEV mandate, which sets production requirements for ZEVs in future years.
 Pure ZEVs are defined as vehicles that produce no tailpipe emissions.
 At present, battery electric vehicles are the only commercially available vehicles that meet this specification.

-Originally, the ZEV mandate required that automakers produce at least 2% ZEVs by 1998, 5% by 2000, and 10% by 2003 (the percentage was applied to cars only, not light trucks, and applied to the seven largest suppliers to California in 1998 and 2001 and then expanded to include all but the very smallest suppliers in 2003).
-The credits were, and still are, tradable, with a \$5,000 fine imposed for each vehicle not made available for sale.
+Originally, the ZEV mandate required that automakers produce at least two percent ZEVs by 1998, five percent by 2000, and ten percent by 2003 (the percentage was applied to cars only, not light trucks, and applied to the seven largest suppliers to California in 1998 and 2001 and then expanded to include all but the very smallest suppliers in 2003).
+The credits were, and still are, tradable, with a five thousand dollar fine imposed for each vehicle not made available for sale.

 The ZEV mandate was subject to biennial reviews up to the year 2000.
 In 1992 and 1994, no changes were made.
-In 1996, on the basis of assessment of current battery technology, CARB modified the regulations to allow time for technology development.
-They eliminated the production requirements for 1998 to 2002, but retained the 10% requirement for 2003, in exchange for a Memorandum of Agreement with the seven major automakers, that is, DaimlerChrysler, Ford, General Motors, Honda, Mazda, Nissan, and Toyota.
-The automakers agreed to do these things:
+In 1996, based on the assessment of current battery technology, CARB modified the regulations to allow time for technology development.
+They eliminated the production requirements for 1998 to 2002, but retained the ten-percent requirement for 2003, in exchange for a Memorandum of Agreement with the seven major automakers (i.e.,

+DaimlerChrysler, Ford, General Motors, Honda, Mazda, Nissan, and Toyota).
+The automakers agreed to: